decaf-dev/obsidian-view-count/README.md

 **Sync view count to frontmatter** - For each markdown note, save the current view count to a property in its frontmatter.

-This is useful if you want to query for view count using the DataView plugin.

 This setting makes view count available on mobile.
-In the future, this setting will not be needed for mobile viewing.
+In the future, this toggling this setting will not be needed for mobile.

 The view count information for all files is stored in `.obsidian/view-count.json`.
-This setting is optional, as it duplicates data that already exists.
-However, it makes the view count more accessible for [DataView](https://github.com/blacksmithgu/obsidian-dataview) and other plugins because it makes it available in the frontmatter of each markdown note.
+This setting is optional, as it duplicates data that already exists into the frontmatter of your markdown notes.

 **View count property name** - The name of the property that the view will be stored in.

-Please rename the existing property before updating this setting.
-You can use the rename option in the All Properties view in the sidebar to do this.
+<mark>Please rename the existing property before updating this setting.
+You can use the rename option in the `All Properties` view in the sidebar to do this.</mark>

 **Templater delay** - The delay in milliseconds before inserting view count frontmatter.
 Increase this value if you're using the Templater plugin and your template is being overwritten.